 Not really surprising that 70% of our customers were interested in sending jobs to Indeed and SimplyHired.
 After all – it’s free publicity!
 But one recurring statement we heard is that publicity, and thus more applications to a job, is not always desired.
 For example, many people told us that they hire only local candidates or have highly specialized positions, and thus don’t want the flood of unqualified applicants that would result from posting to a large free job site.

 Even among those customers who liked this option, many said they wanted to maintain control over which jobs get posted to the free sites and which do not.
 We also heard some suggestions of other free niche job sites that we could include such as idealist.org and flexjobs.com.

 We were actually a little surprised that many of our customers weren’t all that interested in one-click posting to social media sites.
-Many people said that they don’t currently incorporate social media in their job posting process, and aren’t entirely sure how to do so effectively.
+Many people said that they don’t currently incorporate social media in their job posting process, and aren’t entirely sure how to recruit effectively.
 There was even some concern that posting to social media sites could be used inappropriately and attract the wrong type of person.

 Of the three major social media sites we asked about, LinkedIn was by far the one people were interested in most.
 Not all that surprising, as LinkedIn is viewed as more of a professional networking site than Facebook or Twitter.

 Finally, among those who said they wanted to be able to one-click post to paid job boards, we asked the question which job board(s)?
 The results here aren’t that surprising, with Monster and Careerbuilder coming in as the most popular sites, followed by Dice (mostly for tech jobs) and then Jobing (a relative new comer).